joezbub/Wikipedia-Graph-Centralities/README.md

 ### Overview

 Victor proposed this extra credit project to me after I expressed interest in working with the Wikipedia graph.
-I constructed the graph by conducting a BFS from a predetermined root (in this case https://en.wikipedia.org/wiki/Complex_system).
+I constructed the graph by conducting a BFS from a predetermined root (Victor chose https://en.wikipedia.org/wiki/Complex_system).
 The diedges were found by web scraping and extracting new links from the “See also” section of each page.
 After I grew the network to 1000 nodes, I computed the pagerank centrality for all 1000 nodes and plotted the subgraph of the top 100 ranked nodes with a color map associated with their pagerank centralities.
 I plotted the same subgraph for other centralities like eigen, katz, degree, betweenness, and closeness centralities computed on the original 1000 node graph.

 ### Instructions